TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Bootstrapping.rst

 inside :file:`typo3/\*`.

-Its :php:`TYPO3\CMS\Backend\Http\RequestHandler` is used for all backend requests, including AJAX routes.
+Its :php:`TYPO3\CMS\Backend\Http\RequestHandler` is used for all backend requests, including Ajax routes.
 If a get/post parameter "route" is set, the backend routing is called by the :php:`RequestHandler` and searches for a matching route inside the router.
 The corresponding controller / action is called then which returns the response.